About Ollom Art

-Since 2003, we presented an annual Summer Program in Northampton, MA with 10 years as part of the Smith College Summer Program.
+Since 2003, we presented an annual Summer Program in Northampton, MA for 10 years as part of the Smith College Summer Program.
 This intensive program taught anatomical awareness and fundamentals of dance while applying the Internal Landscapes© methodology to each artist’s work.
 Faculty members have been well-known professional teachers with John Ollom serving as principal faculty member since the program’s inception.
 In 2015, our Internal Landscapes© Program changed to offer more individual opportunities to study with Artistic Director, John Ollom in New York City.
-In it’s new form, John Ollom will work individualy with artists over three separate 90 minute sessions to create a personalized experience.
+In it’s new form, John Ollom works individually with artists over three separate 90 minute sessions to create a personalized experience.
 Sessions are now available in workshops and personal sessions directly with our Artistic Director, John Ollom.
 More information can be found at JohnOllom.com.

-Prismatic Productions, Inc. has produced our first short film Karpos and Kalamos (2009) which was selected for the New FilmMakers Festival in NYC.
-Karpos and Kalamos is featured in our production of M.U.D.
+Prismatic Productions, Inc. produced our first short film Karpos and Kalamos (2009) which was selected for the New FilmMakers Festival in NYC.
+Karpos and Kalamos was also featured in our production of M.U.D.
 (Men Under Dirt).

 If you would like to help us continue our work, please click on the donate button below.
 All donations are fully tax-deductible in the current tax year to the extent permitted by law.